 Staff Physical Therapist

-Dr. Di Stasi has been treating athletes at all levels of competition since 2003, and received her specialist certification in orthopaedics from the American Physical Therapy Association in June 2010.
-She continues her clinical work part-time at the OSU campus, treating a variety of patients with sports and orthopaedic pathologies.
+Dr. Di Stasi has been treating injured athletes at all levels of competition since 2003, and continues her clinical work part-time at the Ohio State campus, treating patients with a variety of sports and orthopaedic injuries.
+She is a member of the Hip Outcomes Team and P4ACL Sports Medicine Program, both of which represent collaborative, multidisciplinary clinical outcomes research efforts between clinical scientists, orthopaedic surgeons, rehabilitation specialists, and engineers.